qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 and no failpoint: it is the `metaobject_lock` scenario in `run.py`, kept because a single-threaded reproducer is worth more than a race when the answer is an assertion.

+### mro-snapshot-owns, mro-snapshot, proof-mro-snapshot

+FT3.
+An assignment to `__bases__` replaces `tp_mro`, and owning a type does not own the tuple.
+The walks in `getOverride()`, `methodGetAttr()`, `find_name_in_mro()` and `callInheritedInit()` call back into Python while they read it; `PepMroRef` holds one snapshot for the whole walk.

+`mro-after-snapshot` parks a virtual in `getOverride()` between taking the snapshot and walking it. `mro-snapshot-owns` checks the mechanism: the parked walk holds a reference to `__mro__` that the finished walk gives back.

+`mro-snapshot` checks the window.
+It assigns `__bases__`, collects, and allocates 2000 tuples of the same width whose entries carry the override under its own name.
+A walk that reads the freed tuple takes the override for an inherited default and does not call it; a walk into other memory crashes.
+The test expects the override to run.
+The `gc.collect()` is
+required: `set_tp_mro()` turns on deferred refcounting, and only the tracing collector frees such a tuple.

+`proof-mro-snapshot` clears `MroSnapshot` and expects `mro-snapshot` to fail.

+### bases-snapshot, proof-bases-snapshot

+The same window on `tp_bases`, through `PepBasesRef`.
+`bases-after-snapshot` parks `getFromType()`, which `QObject.property()` reaches, between taking a type's bases and recursing into them.
+The test assigns `__bases__` and allocates 2000 one-element tuples of a class without the property; a bases tuple needs no collection.
+A walk that reads them reports an invalid property rather than crashing.
+The test expects the property's value; `proof-bases-snapshot` clears `MroSnapshot` and expects the failure.

+### shadowed-mro - no proof row

+A metaclass can shadow `__mro__` with a property that builds a new tuple on every access, held by nobody else.
+With `MroSnapshot` cleared the holder goes back to a borrow, and it must not do that for such a tuple: the walk would read freed memory, single-threaded, every time.
+The test calls `tr()`, which walks the mro in `qObjectTr()`, 50 times on such a class and expects the source text back.
+It first checks that `__mro__` really is shadowed and built per access.

+There is no `proof-*` row: no bit brings back the defect this test guards against.
+The instance is kept alive for the reason given under `metatype-subclass`.
+Free-threaded builds only.

+### metaclass-tuples - a guard, no proof row

+A3: one metaclass answers `__mro__` with `(cls, 1, object)`, another `__bases__` with `(cls,)`. `tr()` walks the first in `qObjectTr()`, and a lookup of an inherited property walks the second in `getFromType()`, which recurses over bases.
+Both must raise `TypeError`.
+Before, the first crashed reading the name of an int as a type, and the second recursed until Python stopped it with `RecursionError`.
+It runs in a child process, since a regression crashes.
+See "Walking a type's mro and bases" in the free-threading notes.

+### signal-homonym - a guard, no proof row

+A4: calling a signal instance calls the homonymous method of its class, found in a class dictionary.
+The call parks at `signal-homonym-before-bind`, the method found but not bound; the main thread replaces it in the class, collects and allocates 20000 functions of the same size.
+The call must answer with the method it found.
+Borrowed, it bound one of the new functions in the freed memory.
+It runs in a child process, since a regression reads freed memory.
+See "Dictionary lookups own their result" in the free-threading notes.

+### failed-override-lookup - no proof row

+`getOverride()` answers nullptr both for "no override" and for a failed mro lookup, and `Sbk_GetPyOverride()` caches "no override" per object for good.
+A metaclass raises `MemoryError` from `__mro__` once, on the first virtual call - armed only after the class and its instance exist, since creating either reads `__mro__`.
+The test runs the virtual twice and expects the override to have run.
+There is no bit.
+Free-threaded builds only.

 ### container-element-lease, proof-conversion-leases